Why be a Referee?

 First time users:

 a.
 On the "Edit Information" link, enter your birthdate and comfort level.
+Write in the note sections, what your experience is as a referee.
 Save

 b.
-On the Edit Personal Info link, enter your address/phone so that we can pay you.
+On the Edit Personal Info link, enter your address, home and cell phone so that we can pay you.
 Save.

 3. Go to All Referee Assignments, then to each date, and hit the "I’ll take it" button.
 (Remember: You must be one age group older than the players you’re officiating)